Phl3gmaTREEc/website/content/posts/recall-knowledge-thoughts.md

 #### Example: Investigator Known Weakness Class Feat

 - You can choose to use you free Recall Knowledge only for the bonus to attack rolls, thus using the base DC.

-# Closing words

-This is only an idea for my current games (original date of publishing this text is March 2024), but I'm heavily in favor of some change.

-If you are a player in an active game, fell free to voice your opinions in the Discord server, or in a private message.

-This is a subject to change.